Service Dog Client Application Process

-Once a completed application, medical release form, background information release authorization and a DD214 form (discharged military veterans only), application fee and reference letter have been received by PAALS; an inital interview is set up.
+Once a completed application, medical release form, background information release authorization and a DD214 form (discharged military veterans only), application fee and reference letter have been received by PAALS; an initial interview is set up.
 After the initial interview has been conducted, it is followed by an in-home interview with an assistance dog in training.
 Video and pictures are taken whenever possible during dog handling times and to get a view of the applicants living environment.

 All of the application documentation is presented to the Client Review Committee.
 This group of professionals typically includes a psychiatric nurse, a guide dog user, a rehabilitative engineer, a dog trainer and the executive director.
 An application checklist is reviewed to ensure that more information is not needed.
 Once all the concerns have been addressed, a vote is taken to decide whether it is appropriate to accept the applicant as a PAALS client.